Hossein Ronaghi: 23 February 2022

-September 24, 2022
+24 September 2022

-On September 22, in the midst of Mahsa Amini protests, Hossein Ronaghi appeared on London-based channel Iran International for the first time, to speak on the uprisings taking place across Iran.
-In the middle of the interview, Ronaghi noticed the entrance of security forces into his apartment, stating "they seem to be here."
+On 22 September, in the midst of Mahsa Amini protests, Hossein Ronaghi appeared on London-based channel Iran International for the first time, to speak on the uprisings taking place across Iran.
+In the middle of the interview, Ronaghi noticed the entrance of security forces into his apartment, stating "they seem to be here".
 While the TV host announced that Ronaghi has reportedly been arrested when closing the program, hours later, he published a video via a friend, informing the public that he had managed to escape a kidnapping attempt by security forces who had brought an ambulance to take him with, and used a brass knuckle to break his car's window.
 He also promised to go to the Evin Courthouse in the following week with his lawyer, and that he would immediately start a dry strike, if arrested.

-On September 24, Ronaghi appeared at the doors of the Evin Courthouse with his lawyers, Milad Panahipour and Saeid Jalilian, as promised.
+On 24 September, Ronaghi appeared at the doors of the Evin Courthouse with his lawyers, Milad Panahipour and Saeid Jalilian, as promised.
 They were met with a very brutal violence before entering the courthouse.
 Security forces arrested Ronaghi and both his lawyers upon their entrance into the courthouse.
 A few days after his brutal arrest, a video was published of the moment he was arrested in front of Evin Courthouse where while he was shouting "I want to go to the prosecutor's office", some people tried to force him into a car.
-His arresting video went viral on social media and his last shout-in-pain words became a symbol of anger of the Mahsa Amini protests against the police brutality.
+The video of his arrest went viral on social media and his last shout-in-pain words became a symbol of anger of the Mahsa Amini protests against police brutality.
 Ronaghi started his dry strike from the beginning of entering the prison, and during this time, his family repeatedly expressed concern about his physical weakness.

-Ronaghi's parents, Zoleykha Mousavi and Ahmad Ronaghi said in an exclusive interview with the Voice of America that judicial officers broke both of their son's legs and told the Tabriz intelligence office that if you interview, we will destroy your whole family.
-His parents added that two days after the arrest, on September 26, Hossein confirmed in a call that his both legs were broken.
+Ronaghi's parents, Zoleykha Mousavi and Ahmad Ronaghi, said in an exclusive interview with the Voice of America that judicial officers broke both of their son's legs and told the Tabriz intelligence office that if the parents gave an interview, they would destroy the entire family.
+His parents added that two days after the arrest, on 26 September Hossein confirmed in a call that his both legs were broken.
 Also, Ahmad Ronaghi emphasized that he heard Hossein Ronaghi's voice when he told his mother, "They broke my legs".
-Later on, it was reported that both of Ronaghi's legs have been broken, and one of his fingers dislocated without any medical help, and his body gets dragged inside the prison from his solitary confinement station to the interrogation room.
+Later on, it was reported that both of Ronaghi's legs had been broken, and one of his fingers dislocated without any medical help, and his body had beem dragged inside the prison from his solitary confinement station to the interrogation room.